Alexdesc/AndroidCurrencyChange/README.md

     </a>
 </p>

-## Project Description :
+## Project Description : Currency change

 This project was carried out as part of my training as an apprentice engineer at ECE Paris.
-It is an application developed in android allowing to convert money from one currency to another.
+It is an application developed in android allowing to convert money from one currency to another one.

 ## 💻 Built with